Stress and its impact on mental health: Strategies for effective stress management

 Understanding the connection between stress and mental health is crucial for maintaining a healthy state of mind and ensuring that you continue positively impacting those around you.

-It’s important to recognise common symptoms of and implement effective methods for managing them.
+It’s important to recognise common of chronic stress and implement effective methods for managing them.

 So let’s dive into these strategies together and help strengthen your ability to serve others by first taking care of yourself!